 Jodi Musser, MA, business marketing education, family and consumer sciences education, career and technical education

-John Hudelson, global wine studies
+John Hudelson, PhD, global wine trade

 The Department of Family and Consumer Sciences’ programs lead to baccalaureate degrees in apparel, textiles and merchandising, family and consumer sciences, career and technical education teaching, family studies, global wine studies, and recreation tourism, and events.